Know the Laws: Minnesota

-No. Under Federal law, if your abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if your abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
+No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?

-In addition, MN state law says that you cannot have or buy a gun if you have been convicted of:
+In addition, Minnesota state law says that a person cannot have or buy a gun if s/he been convicted of:

 No. Law enforcement officers and other government officials who have been convicted of a domestic violence misdemeanor or felony cannot have or buy guns for any purpose, including their official duties, according to federal law.*

 Domestic violence misdemeanor and felony records are open to the public, but they are not always easy to access.
 If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

 Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
 However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
 Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.